cbare/cbare.github.io/_drafts/2024-05-20-proteomics-for-cancer-prediction.md

     </figcaption>
 </figure>

-While the _n_ was too small for big claims, the findings hint that you might be able to see a cancer diagnosis coming months or years in advance.
+While the _n_ was small, the findings hint that you might be able to see a cancer diagnosis coming months or years in advance.
 Notably, the outlier proteins have very plausible links to cancer:

 - [CEACAM5][8] functions in cell-cell adhesion and has known association with cancer.
 - [DLK1][14] has a role as a regulator of cell growth and neuroendocrine differentiation.
 - [ERBB2][15] is a synonym for HER2, a human epidermal growth factor receptor that promotes cell growth and is often overactive in breast cancer.
-- [CALCA][17] codes for peptide hormones calcitonin, CGRP, and katacalcin via splice variants.
-Stimulates vasodilation and angiogenesis.
+- Splice variants of [CALCA][17] code for peptide hormones calcitonin, CGRP, and katacalcin involved in stimulating vasodilation and angiogenesis.

 ## Olink